Mimer SQL includes a very effective Transaction Management system. Basically, it builds on a method called Optimistic Concurrency Control (OCC).

 The ROLLBACK statement is supported but, because nothing is written to the actual database during the transaction build-up phase, this only involves a re-initialization of structures used by the transaction control system.

 Another significant transaction feature in Mimer SQL is the concept of Read-Only transactions, which can be used for transactions that only perform read operations to the database.
 When performing a Read-Only transaction, the application will always see a consistent view of the database.
 Since consistency is guaranteed during a Read-Only transaction, no transaction check is needed and internal structures used to perform transaction checks (i.e. the Read Set) are not needed, and for this reason no Read Set is established for a Read-Only transaction.
 This has significantly positive effects on performance for these transactions.
-This means that a Read-Only transaction always succeeds, unaffected of changes performed by other transactions.
+This means that a Read-Only transaction always succeeds, unaffected by changes performed by other transactions.
 Also, a Read-Only transaction never disturbs any other transactions going on in the system.
 For example, a complicated long-running query can execute in parallel with OLTP (on-line transaction processing) transactions.

 Though optimistic methods were originally developed for transaction management, the concept is equally applicable for the more general problems of sharing resources and data.
 The methods have been incorporated into several recently developed operating systems, and many of the recent hardware architectures provide instructions to support and simplify the implementation of these methods.